Skip to main content

 Normal Force

 The normal force is the perpendicular force exerted by a surface to support the weight of an object resting on it.
-In walking, as a person shifts their weight and pivots over their forward foot, the normal force changes, affecting the stability and motion of the body.
-A decrease in normal force can lead to a loss of contact with the ground, which is why walking speed has an upper limit before transitioning to running.
+In walking, as a person pivots over their forward foot, the normal force changes, affecting stability and the ability to maintain contact with the ground.
+A decrease in normal force can lead to a loss of balance, which is why understanding its role is essential for determining maximum walking speed.

 Recommended video: